mvolkmann/blog/src/swift/Concurrency.md

         // The closure passed to `withCheckedThrowingContinuation`
         // is passed a `CheckedContinuation` object.
         // This has a `resume` method that must be called
-        // when the data is returned or when an error occurs. try await withCheckedThrowingContinuation { completion in
+        // when data is available or when an error occurs. try await withCheckedThrowingContinuation { completion in
             let task = URLSession.shared.dataTask(
                 with: apiURL